Dezbraver/Horizon/README.md

 2. Take advantage of IPED's graphical interface for results management.
 3. Allow new integrations to be created by the community using plugins.

+## How to?

+Please check our [Wiki](https://github.com/Dezbraver/Horizon/wiki) for more instructions.

 ## Integrations Performed

 ### Windows Plugins